What Does Brain Fog Feel Like?

 Remove Sources of Inflammation and Toxic Exposure

-Inflammation levels tend to rise with age, and higher levels of inflammation can have a detrimental impact on cognitive functions, such as memory and learning.
+Inflammation levels tend to rise with age, and higher levels of inflammation can negatively impact cognitive functions, such as memory and learning.
 Inflammatory molecules, such as adipocytokines and histamine, released by mast cells are causes of brain fog.

 A common toxic exposure that can cause brain fog is mold toxins.
 Nowadays, most buildings and homes are built with drywall, which grows mold readily with moisture sources and humidity.